bazelbuild/bazel/site/docs/windows.md

     The first command sets the path to Visual Studio (BAZEL\_V<b>S</b>), the other sets the path to Visual C++ (BAZEL\_V<b>C</b>).

-    For Visual Studio 2017, with a default install, instead you might want
+    For Visual Studio 2017, you might have ambiguity with VC++ version.
+    In case if you have more than one VC++ version installed you also need to set `BAZEL_VC_TOOL` to tell Bazel which version of VC++ you would like to use.

     ```
     set BAZEL_VS=C:\Program Files (x86)\Microsoft Visual Studio\2017\BuildTools